adilumer/flow-format/README.md

-# flow-format
+# FlowFormat

-A small tool to generate data files from logs according to regulations
+A tool to generate data files from logs according to regulations